Ma5ha/post-mangment/README.md

 To run this project locally first download it.
 After download install necessary  dependencies by running npm install, or yarn install, depending on your packet manager.

-Once the project is set
-Run `ng serve` for a dev server.
+Once the project is set and ready to  start server run `ng serve` an Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding